-- To receive messages, process must have identifier - Host device has unique 32-bit IP address - Exercise: use ipconfig from command prompt to get your IP address (Windows)
+- To receive messages, process must have an identifier. - Host device has unique 32-bit IP address - Exercise: use ipconfig from command prompt to get your IP address (Windows) - . ifconfig (under Linux)

-- Q: does IP address of host on which process runs suffice for identifying the process? - A: No, many processes can be running on same - Identifier includes both IP address and port numbers associated with process on host. - Example port numbers: - HTTP server: 80 - Mail server: 25
+- Q: does IP address of host on which process runs suffice for identifying the process? - A: No, many processes can be running on same machine. - Identifier includes both IP address and port numbers associated with process on host. - Example port numbers: - HTTP server: 80 - Mail server: 25